 Most studies involved people with house dust mites or pollen allergy.
-The evidence presented here is current to 25 March 2015.
+The evidence presented here is current to 29 October 2019.

 People receiving SLIT were no more or less likely to experience serious unwanted side effects, but these were generally very rare.
 We are not confident that this finding would apply to people with more severe asthma.
 People receiving SLIT were more likely to experience any unwanted side effect, but many of these were mild.

-Quality of the evidence
+Certainty of the evidence

 To assess the efficacy and safety of sublingual immunotherapy compared with placebo or standard care for adults and children with asthma.